Insper/Embarcados-Avancados/docs-src/Tutorial-Acelerando-HLS.md

-# Acelerando - HLS
+# Accelerating - HLS

-HLS (High-Level Synthesis Compiler) é uma ferramenta de compilação que permite criarmos um componente (hardware/ HDL) a partir de uma linguagem de programação de alto nível (no caso c++).
-Essa ferramenta facilita muito o desenvolvimento, e abstrai o hardware para software, porém ainda é preciso ter um conhecimento de hardware para utilizar-lha.
+HLS (High-Level Synthesis Compiler) is a compilation tool that allows us to create a component (hardware/HDL) from a high-level programming language (in this case, C++).
+This tool greatly facilitates development and abstracts hardware for software, but you still need hardware knowledge to use it.

 ## Intel